Here’s why that new “millennial-only” cruise is letting gen Xers tag along

 The cruises will run along the “Instagram and Snapchat-worthy rivers of Europe,” and include plenty of selfie opportunities in Amsterdam, Paris, and Budapest.
 To appeal to the youths, Uniworld is revamping two of their existing ships and giving them a “contemporary look,” which includes communal dining tables, a mixologist team, and a roster of international DJs.

 “At the time of booking, guests will have to share their age information, which will prevent anyone over the age of 45 from boarding,” a PR rep for Uniworld told Fast Company.
-And don’t try to cling to your youth with one last hurrah on the high seas, either, because “the age restrictions are 21-45 inclusive, so if you are turning 21 or turning 46 while on this trip, you will not be allowed on.”
+But go ahead and cling to your youth with one last hurrah on the high seas, because while the cruise is limited to those between the ages of 21-45, no one will kick you off the boat, if you turn 46 during the trip.

 You might have noticed that the cruise line’s age cutoff is a bit arbitrary, since 45-year-olds are not millennials by any definition.
-According to the publicist, older folks shouldn’t take this too personally.
-It’s just a way of trying to woo an age group that hasn’t typically thought about cruises as a vacation option.
-“This does not mean that those above 45 are not youthful,” the rep said, “but Uniworld noticed that individuals 21-45 were not engaged in the river cruise industry, so U is targeted directly at this demographic.”
+(The oldest millennials are in their late 30s at this point, meaning the cutoff allows for a lot of younger gen Xers.)

+According to the publicist, the cruise operator is just trying to woo an age group that hasn’t typically thought about cruises as a vacation option.
+So it’s less about “millennials” per se, than attracting a “youthful” demographic.
+Older folks shouldn’t take this too personally, though: “This does not mean that those above 45 are not youthful,” the rep said, “but Uniworld noticed that individuals 21-45 were not engaged in the river cruise industry, so U is targeted directly at this demographic.”
 And don’t forget, at 55 you’ll be able to qualify for a senior citizen discount on a Carnival cruise.